AvolitesLtd/TitanManual/docs/titan-basics.md

 Titan PC Suite (Titan Mobile, Titan Go, Titan Simulator) will also support 2 additional monitors if the PC you are using has the facility.

-An external monitor is disabled by default and will show a \'disabled\' message.
+An external monitor is disabled by default and will show a 'disabled' message.
 To enable, switch to **System** menu (press <Keys.HardKey>Avo</Keys.HardKey> + <Keys.HardKey>Disk</Keys.HardKey>) and select <Keys.SoftKey>Display Setup</Keys.SoftKey> then press <Keys.SoftKey>External Display Disconnected</Keys.SoftKey>.
 The option will change to <Keys.SoftKey>External Display Connected</Keys.SoftKey> and the display will be enabled.

-If you need to change the monitor resolution or settings on a console, touch
-\'Tools\' at the very top of the screen and select \'Control Panel\', then \'External Monitor\', then select the option to match the resolution of your monitor.
+If you need to change the monitor resolution or settings on a console, touch 'Tools' at the very top of the screen and select 'Control Panel', then 'External Monitor', then select the option to match the resolution of your monitor.

 Click [here](system-settings/external-displays.md) for more information about